correctomatic/correction-runner/README.md

 You can delete the queues running the script `utils\reset_queues.js`:

-The code won't work unless you comment the `throw` at the start of the file.
-It's implemented this way to avoid deleting the queues by mistake.

 ### Remove dangling correction containers

 You can remove the correction container generated during the tests with the script `utils\remove_containers.sh`: